A 17th-century house

 Dyrham Park includes a 17th-century mansion house, which is home to a unique collection of items, with lots of Dutch influences.

-Dyrham Park's house was built in the 17th-century and Mr Blathwayt's apartment gives us an insight into life back then for founder William Blathwayt and his family.
+Dyrham Park's house was built in the 17th-century and its rooms give us an insight into life back then for founder William Blathwayt and his family.

-Following a major conservation project to re-roof the house and protect the collection, the house is in a state of transformation with new areas and guided tours to help share the story of our journey.
+Following a major conservation project to re-roof the house and protect the collection, the house is being transformed with new areas and guided tours to help share the story of our journey.

 Dutch influences are easy to see in the house - from Delftware ceramics to artwork by prominent Dutch painters such as Cornelis de Heem and Samuel van Hoogstraten.